MoePlayer/DPlayer-WordPress/readme.txt

 3. Config Danmaku API URL and token in settings page

 == Changelog ==

+= 1.1.8 =
+Using the right API to enqueue DPlayer CSS.

 = 1.1.7 =
 Update DPlayer to release 1.4.0.
 Please visit https://github.com/DIYgod/DPlayer/releases for details.